lejkosir/devops-hw-docker/README.md

 | **redis**    | Redis cache service                     |
 | **caddy**    | Reverse proxy + HTTPS (TLS termination) |

-All services communicate over a dedicated Docker bridge network.
+All services communicate over a dedicated Docker bridge network `net`.

+The architecture differs from hw1, because a reverse proxy (caddy) was added to allow for easier use of TLS and increased security.

+All services are spun up from docker compose.
+Backend and frontend have their own dockerfiles due to more complex initialization.
+Mysql mounts a persistent data volume and an init script.
+Redis uses the default image without customization and caddy has some mounted volumes.

+Frontend no longer uses a self-signed certificate for TLS.

 ---

-## 🐳 Docker & Docker Compose
+## Docker & Docker Compose

 The entire stack is defined declaratively in `docker-compose.yml` and can be started with: